• Skip to primary navigation

 Asian style ribs

 Time to dip into the sauce.
-Many years ago I became familiar with the Butcher Block brand when I tried their teriyaki sauce.
+Many years ago, I became familiar with the Butcher Block brand when I tried their teriyaki sauce.
 It is better than homemade with simple ingredients like sugar, soy sauce, water, fresh garlic and fresh ginger.
-Not only is it delicious, but also, convenient It has been the secret ingredient in a number of my recipe contests wins.
+Not only is it delicious, but also, convenient.
+It is the secret ingredient in a number of my recipe contests wins.
 Check out the Harley Davidson motorcycle I won using the sauce in a salad dressing.
-Trust me it is the sauce that is the winner.
+Trust me, the sauce is a winner.

 me and my cherry apple red Harley